 Because SRI investments have more than one goal, we believe the best way to judge performance is to look at how well you are tracking toward the attainment of your specific goals.
 To measure that usually requires that both you and your advisor meet regularly to track progress and take the actions modeled by the plan you’ve outlined together.
 Your advisor should be able to share information regarding your specific investments and how your assets are reflecting your values and what’s important to you.
 If you are uncomfortable with a particular investment, it is important to discuss it with your advisor and, if necessary, request options for replacing that security in your portfolio.

-If you choose to go at building a portfolio of SRI investments on your own, find reputable sources of research on SRI investments.
+If you choose to build a portfolio of SRI investments on your own, find reputable sources of research on SRI investments.
 Avoid making an investment based on an advertisement.
 Remember that you are building a portfolio of investments and you should pay close attention to variables like investment costs, expected risk, correlation of investments and the quality of the team managing the mutual fund or ETF.

 If you are interested in wielding your financial power, then SRI investing might be right for you.
 Sustainable, Responsible, Impact investing represents a complex landscape of opportunities that can support your financial goals while representing your values.
 By strategically aligning your investments with entities that promote environmental or social justice goals and demonstrate good corporate governance, it’s possible to save for retirement and make a positive difference in the world.